dhruvd22/data_generator/README.md

 - `DG_PARALLELISM` – optional override for helper agents

 ## Logging, Testing & CI
 - Logs live in `logs/` with one file per run.
+Single-table and schema-doc workers report progress and batch requests in the log.
 - Run tests with:
   ```bash
   pytest -q